This document describes how to setup Energy-storage, Off-grid/Micro-grid and Backup systems with AC-coupled PV, using Fronius PV Inverters.

 To make sure that the Fronius PV inverter works well with Victron inverter/chargers, both must be configured with the right 'frequency shift settings':

-And the 1:1 rule must be adhered to.
+And the 1:1 limit rule must be adhered to.

 This is a very easy setup.
 The Fronius Setup Microgrid has been developed in close cooperation with Victron.
 During commissioning, set the PV Inverter to Setup MG50 (or Setup MG60 for 60 Hz systems).
 Everything is then pre-configured.
 The Setup MG settings match the default Victron Assistant settings.

-For new systems the Symo and Eco inverters are recommended for 3~ applications.
-The Primo inverters are recommended for 1~ applications.
+For new systems the Fronius Symo and Fronius Eco inverters are recommended for 3~ applications.
+The Fronius Primo inverters are recommended for 1~ applications.
 Please note that all these inverters are transformerless and therefore PV-Modules that require pole-grounding (on the Plus or Minus pole) cannot be connected.

-The use of Fronius Galvo inverters is not recommended anymore for new applications - the Fronius Primo is the best substitute and offers higher efficiency, wider DC voltage range, two MPP trackers and many other features.
+The use of Fronius Galvo inverters is not recommended anymore for new applications - the Fronius Primo is the best substitute and offers higher efficiency, wider DC voltage range and two MPP trackers.